ansible/ansible/README.rst

 Design Principles
 =================

-*  Have a dead simple setup process and a minimal learning curve
+*  Have a dead simple setup process and a minimal learning curve.
-*  Manage machines very quickly and in parallel
+*  Manage machines very quickly and in parallel.
-*  Avoid custom-agents and additional open ports, be agentless by leveraging the existing SSH daemon
+*  Avoid custom-agents and additional open ports, be agentless by leveraging the existing SSH daemon.
-*  Describe infrastructure in a language that is both machine and human friendly
+*  Describe infrastructure in a language that is both machine and human friendly.
-*  Focus on security and easy auditability/review/rewriting of content
+*  Focus on security and easy auditability/review/rewriting of content.
-*  Manage new remote machines instantly, without bootstrapping any software
+*  Manage new remote machines instantly, without bootstrapping any software.
-*  Allow module development in any dynamic language, not just Python
+*  Allow module development in any dynamic language, not just Python.
-*  Be usable as non-root
+*  Be usable as non-root.
 *  Be the easiest IT automation system to use, ever.

 Get Involved